How to Reinstate Your Suspended Drivers License in Oregon

 In addition to a drivers license suspension, motorists may also be required to pay certain fines or get their vehicle towed, which implies paying of towing and storage fees.
 To avoid getting OR suspended driving licenses, convicted motorists will have to submit proof of future financial responsibility to a local DMV office for three years.
 The same proof must be submitted as part of a drivers license reinstatement procedure, if your credential had been suspended.

 Traffic Summons or Failure to Pay

 Oregon suspended driving licenses may be issued to drivers who fail to pay court fines or traffic tickets.
 A drivers license suspension may occur unless you arrange payment for your traffic ticket or court fine in the given time-frame.
 The Oregon Judicial Department offers an online payment service for paying the fines or tickets that apply to your case.

 This service accepts Visa credit cards, MasterCard and debit cards for payments of the fines and processing fees.
 Drivers may continue with an OR driving license reinstatement process after paying the court fines or traffic tickets.

 Oregon Hardship Drivers License

 Before reinstating driving licenses in OR, motorists may be eligible to apply for a hardship or probationary credential, depending on the offense committed.
-Drivers with suspended driving license may obtain a hardship credential, while motorists with revoked driving privileges may apply for a probationary permit.
+Drivers with a suspended driving license may obtain a hardship credential, while motorists with revoked driving privileges may apply for a probationary permit.